 This 4.8 Km Road links the French mainland with the Island of Noirmoutier, on France’s Atlantic coast.

-At first Glance, you might think that’s not a bad road to drive on.
-Wait a few hours and your opinion will change as the tide comes in and causes the entire route to vanish.
-Twice a day this road is underwater and any cars that mistime their crossing are going with it.
+At first glance, you might think that’s not a wrong road to drive on.
+Wait a few hours, and your opinion will change as the tide comes in and causes the entire route to vanish.
+Twice a day, this road is underwater, and any cars that mistime their crossing are going with it.